 Member (February 2016 – Present)

 Ruth, a Burlington resident, has her Bachelor’s from Goddard College in child psychology and early childhood education, along with graduate courses in music and dance.
 As Ruth told us, “I’m a retired early education specialist, having taught for 40 years.
 I got involved with the organization in a drum-making workshop with children and then again at the BOOM VT festival.
-I also helped with the recent move to Essex Junction.
 I like to give my time to something that is valuable.”